Funding your doctoral degree

-The Deutsches Stiftungszentrum database provides an overview of more than 450 foundations in Germany that provide funding for academic purposes.
+The Deutsches Stiftungszentrum database (German) provides an overview of over 450 foundations in Germany that provide funding for academic purposes.

 Foundations at FAU

-There are also a large number of foundations associated with FAU, some of which provide funding to doctoral candidates and young researchers at the university.
-We would advise you to obtain an overview of the individual foundations and their aims.
+There are also a large number of foundations associated with FAU, which provide funding to doctoral candidates and young researchers at the university.
+We would advise you to obtain an overview of the individual foundations and their aims (German).

 Scholarships for outstanding doctoral candidates

 The Federal Ministry of Education and Research (BMBF) provides funding to sponsorship organisations associated with the worlds of politics and the church that award scholarships to outstanding doctoral candidates who are actively involved in research which benefits society.
 Most organisations also accept applications from non-German doctoral candidates.

 The German Academic Exchange Service (DAAD) has two databases on sources of funding available to students and researchers at all levels:

 The Alexander von Humboldt Foundation provides funding to enable international doctoral candidates to spend time undertaking research in Germany and to allow German doctoral candidates to spend time conducting research abroad.

 The following can also provide information on funding options: